gotlium/django-geoip-redis/README.rst

     $ ab -c 100 -n 1000 http://localhost/ip/91.195.136.52/

-| Used default configuration for Redis & MySQL without any modifications.
+| On tests used default configuration for Redis & MySQL without any modifications.